vokya/english-for-designers/06-storytelling/index.md

-# Few things I’ve learned as designer
+# Few things I’ve learned as a designer

 by Anna Vokounová